YueGroup/yuegroup.github.io/content/home/particle.md

 # Add more sections by duplicating this file and customizing to your requirements.

 widget: markdown # See https://wowchemy.com/docs/page-builder/
-headless: true # This file represents a page section.
+headless: false # This file represents a page section.
 weight: 20 # Order that this section will appear.
-title: Simulation and Machine-learning for Molecular Sciences
-#hero_media: welcome.jpg
+title: particles
 design:
   # Choose how many columns the section has.
 Valid values: 1 or 2.
   columns: '1'
-  # Add custom styles
-  css_style:
-  css_class:
 ---

 top